 College Factual recognizes the best colleges and universities in its annual rankings.
 These rankings include categories for best overall colleges, best colleges for each major, best value schools, and much more.

-Bryant is ranked #127 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
-This lands it a coveted spot in the top 5% of all colleges and universities in the country.
-This is an improvement over the previous year, when Bryant held the #228 spot on the Best Overall Colleges list.
+According to College Factual's 2024 analysis, Bryant is ranked #127 out of 2,217 schools in the nation that were analyzed for overall quality.
+This puts it in the top 10% of all schools in the nation.
+This is an improvement over the previous year, when Bryant held the #191 spot on the Best Overall Colleges list.